ornl-ssd/cpp-novice/_episodes/07-functions.md

 several times, demonstrating more possible ways in which a function can be called.

 Let's examine each of these calls, bearing in mind that each function call is itself an expression that is evaluated as the value it returns.
-Again, you can think of it as if the function call was itself replaced by the returned value:
+You can think of it as if the function call was replaced by the returned value:

 ~~~
 z = subtraction(7, 2);